 Data from different sources can be merged to create denormalized, enriched information.
 A customer’s transactions can be rolled up into a grand total and added into a customer information table for quicker reference or for use by customer analytics systems.
 Long or freeform fields may be split into multiple columns, and missing values can be imputed or corrupted data replaced as a result of these kinds of transformations.

-Data can be transformed so that it’s ordered logically or to suit a data storage scheme.
+Data can be transformed so that it's ordered logically or to suit a data storage schema.
 In relational database management systems, for example, creating indexes can improve performance or improve the management of relationships between different tables.